 My first trioing was dessert-first: a super-sweet CBD-infused petit four, a sip of Mendocino merlot and a bowl of Girl Scout cookies.
 Merlot, usually, too thin for my tastes, turned thick and jammy against the sugary cake bite.
 A sweet toke let it all linger.

 The meatiest combination was barbecued pork with habanero-mango Humboldt Hot Sauce, Mad River porter and Blue Fire OG by Mendocino Generation.
-The sauced meat struck a match the mouth.
+The sauced meat struck a match in the mouth.
 The rich beer’s sweet notes cooled the palate.
 The weed stoked the remaining embers of flavor.

 In a simpler, more sublime combination, Humboldt’s Wrangletown cider danced dry and bright over Humboldt apples and goat cheese and a not-too-sweet Bubble Gum from Humboldt grower Kiskanu.